The Frog Prince: The Princess and the Frog

 Now the Prince and Princess could get to know each other better.
 Years later, after they were married, they had a beautiful setting made for the ball and placed it on their royal dining table.
 And when the sunlight shone in through the palace windows, the ball sparkled for all to see.

-Question 2: Say what you think this story is trying to show you.
+- What do you think this story is trying to show you?